CosmoStat/Tutorials/README.md

 $ snakeviz sleeper.pstats
 ```

-This will open a browser wind where you can navigate and search for function calls.
+This will open a browser window where you can navigate and search for function calls.

 This is particularly useful for more complicated scripts such as [`complicated.py`](./complicated.py) that use a lot of built-in functions behind the scenes.